NYPD Trying To Identify Man Accused Of Robbing 11-Year-Old Girl, Making Sexual Threats

 The girl was taken to a local hospital to be treated for a cut to her throat.

-Police have released surveillance video and photos of the suspect.MORE NEWS: Laru Beya Collective In The Rockaways Brings Surfing To Kids Who May Not Otherwise Had The Chance To Try It
+Police have released surveillance video and photos of the suspect.MORE NEWS: Family Says Than Than Htwe, Woman Critically Injured In Subway Robbery Attempt, 'Won't Make It Out Of This'

 Anyone who has information regarding this incident is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.